mariohbrino/infra-erpnext/README.md

 vagrant destroy -f  # force delete the virtual machine.
 ```

-> Make sure to update the files
+> Make sure to adjust the setting files `.env` and `server.json` for your environment.